Privacy means EVERYTHING to Echo Networks

 No code is contained or enabled which can monitor anything that could be considered as personal profiling.

-Information/Data that could be shared are as follow;
+Information/Data that could be shared are as follows;

 -No street address or personal information is shown.
-See example here.
+See the example here.

 -The ID of the agent is shown otherwise, the nickname you picked, if one was assigned.

--The providers IP or IPs and possibly the local router’s non routable IP when diagnosing start/end of issues.
+-The provider’s IP or IPs and possibly the local router’s non-routable IP when diagnosing the start/end of issues.

-Smart home devices and their statuses are stored into a database.
+Smart home devices and their statuses are stored in a database.